edufonseca/icassp19/README.md

+## Learning Sound Event Classifiers from Web Audio with Noisy Labels

 This repository contains the code corresponding to the following paper.
 If you use this code or part of it, please cite:

 >Eduardo Fonseca, Manoj Plakal, Daniel P. W. Ellis, Frederic Font, Xavier Favory, Xavier Serra, "Learning Sound Event Classifiers from Web Audio with Noisy Labels", Submitted to *Proc.
 IEEE ICASSP 2019*, Brighton, UK, 2019